-Network security assessments and penetration tests are great for discovering technical weaknesses that exist in your broader group of network hosts.
+Network security assessments are great for discovering technical weaknesses that exist in your broader group of network hosts.
 Using well-known and widely-accepted commercial tools as well as in-depth manual analysis I will look at your external and/or internal systems from the perspective of an untrusted outsider, trusted insider, or both.
 I can test your wireless (Wi-Fi and others) networks as well for common flaws as it relates to weak encryption keys and misconfigured guest wireless configurations.

 Consider this type of testing if you need to determine where your systems are currently vulnerable, you’ve been hacked or experienced a breach, or wish to have periodic vulnerability scans assessments (i.e. quarterly, bi-annually, etc.) to ensure no new vulnerabilities have cropped up and to help your organization meet ongoing regulatory requirements for PCI DSS, HIPAA, GLBA, etc.